orblivion/ntfy/.sandstorm/README.md

 # Overview

-This is the Sandstorm fork of ntfy.
-These READMEs are the result of pondering how ntfy works and how it can be integrated into Sandstorm.
-This is the overview, and it has links to the respective [details](README_DETAILS.md) (which may be a bit discombobulated, pardon the dust).

-The **initial release** of this ntfy Sandstorm app will have some advantages over normal ntfy, but there will be **missing features** for reasons explained below.
-I am going to cut down the work I have to do as much as I can to make it a passable release (one which I am comfortable using myself).

-These docs describe what I can and can't do.
-These notes are for my future self, and for others who are particularly interested.
-I will *probably hold off on implementing anything past the initial version* until I hear from a potential user that they are interested in it.
-So please, speak up if that is you.

-You can [try out the demo](https://apps.sandstorm.io/app/pxm3ugzn7sfhtw4kz9ktdfkyphdq0qa1y2n1g0yfnzkn0mqcszhh?experimental=true).
-Here are the [changes I've made](https://github.com/binwiederhier/ntfy/compare/v2.13.0...orblivion:ntfy:sandstorm) on top of the latest tag of ntfy.
-Some are changes to ntfy itself, some are sandstorm-specific stuff on top. *Note: I haven't documented all code changes in these READMEs*.
+This is ntfy for Sandstorm, a fork of [ntfy](https://github.com/binwiederhier/ntfy).
+You can [install it](https://apps.sandstorm.io/app/pxm3ugzn7sfhtw4kz9ktdfkyphdq0qa1y2n1g0yfnzkn0mqcszhh) from the Sandstorm App Market (or just try the demo).

+Ntfy for Sandstorm has some advantages over standard ntfy, and there is some exciting potential for integrating it with other Sandstorm applications in the future.
+However, there are some **missing features** for reasons explained below.
+In future versions I could try to find a way to add some of them back, especially if you reach out and let me know that you'd like to see them!

 If you are interested in helping, particularly if you know something about ntfy and/or could review code, or translate text that I've added to the UI, or report success/failure with specific integrations, I'd love to hear from you.
 Find me on [Mastodon](https://mastodon.social/@ill_logic) or [Zulip](https://sandstorm.zulipchat.com/#narrow/channel/476196-app-updates/topic/ntfy.3A.20a.20UnifiedPush.20app.20for.20Sandstorm).
 Or my email address which is on my website which is on my Github profile.

+These READMEs are the result of pondering how ntfy works and how it can be integrated into Sandstorm.
+Right now they focus on the **initial version** of ntfy for Sandstorm.
+This is the overview, and it has links to the respective [details](README_DETAILS.md).
+Here are the [changes I've made](https://github.com/binwiederhier/ntfy/compare/v2.13.0...orblivion:ntfy:sandstorm) on top of v2.13.0 of ntfy.
+Some are changes to ntfy itself, some are Sandstorm-specific stuff on top.

 # [Changes and Issues](README_DETAILS.md#changes-and-issues)

 The details for this section is for:

-* What to change in this version and why
+* What to change / was changed in this version and why
 * What to change in future versions and why
 * What not to do, and why

-This overview will try to stick to what to do for the initial release.

 ## [Backend changes](README_DETAILS.md#backend-changes)